-We visit the lab to catch up with Chemistry’s Associate Professor Deanna D’Alessandro to find out about her research in materials science and how her SOAR Fellowship is enabling wider impacts.
+We visit the lab to catch up with Chemistry's Associate Professor Deanna D'Alessandro to find out about her research in materials science and how her SOAR Prize is enabling wider impacts.

-The Faculty of Science boasts three Sydney Research Accelerator (SOAR) Fellows in the early or mid-stages of their career.
+The Faculty of Science boasts three Sydney Research Accelerator (SOAR) Prize recipients in the early or mid-stages of their career.

 Associate Professor Deanna D’Alessandro from the School of Chemistry is at the forefront of developing new materials that have enormous potential to further technologies used for environmental sensing, energy conversion and storage, and defence.